 There are a couple of product-related tragedies that are par for the course when you're a beauty hoarder.
-For instance, shattered compacts of bronzer and blush immediately come to mind, a discontinued signature lip color you've been wearing for years, or a confiscated *full-size* dry shampoo you were 100% convinced you'd be able to sneak past TSA.
-RIP.
+For instance, shattered compacts of bronzer and blush immediately come to mind, a discontinued signature lip color you've been wearing for years, or a confiscated "full-size" dry shampoo you were 100 percent convinced you'd be able to sneak past TSA.
 However, there's another major beauty bummer that ceaselessly haunts us: goopy nail polish.

 And if you just cringed at the thought, you're not alone.
-Because absolutely nothing feels more demoralizing than reaching for your go-to bottle only to realize that it's magically turned into a thick and nasty mess practically overnight.
-And if it was a limited-edition shade or has been sadly discontinued?
+Nothing hurts like reaching for your go-to bottle only to realize that it's turned into a thick and nasty mess practically overnight.
+And if it was a limited-edition shade or has sadly been discontinued?
 Well, we can't even talk about it.
-(Although eBay has proved invaluable where that conundrum is concerned—just saying.)
+(Although eBay has proved invaluable where that conundrum is concerned—just saying).

 Since one too many of our favorite nail polishes have kicked the bucket, we've morphed into polish lovers on a mission.
 The question: What's the trick to thinning out nail polishes à la our favorite nail salons, and what can we do to prevent (or at least postpone) the inevitable demise for as long as humanly possible?
 Determined to get some answers, we reached out to some of the best nail salons in the business to learn their tips and tricks on the matter.
 Ahead: How to thin out your nail polish like a pro.

-According to Jin Soon Choi (editorial manicurist and founder of JinSoon Spas and JinSoon Nail Lacquer), one of the best ways to thin out nail polish is to invest in a bottle of nail polish thinner (we say "invest," but most formulas are usually $10 and under).
+According to Jin Soon Choi (editorial manicurist and founder of JinSoon Nail Lacquer and JinSoon Spas), one of the best ways to thin out nail polish is to invest in a bottle of nail polish thinner (usually $10 and under).

 "First, add just a couple of drops directly to the polish.
-To mix, roll the bottle between your palms and avoid shaking, which can cause air bubbles to form."
+To mix, roll the bottle between your palms and avoid shaking, which can cause air bubbles to form," she says.

-Tip 2: Use a Drop (or 2) of Pure Acetone
+Add a Drop (or two) of Pure Acetone

-Though pure acetone solutions and nail thinners are effective—they're a salon go-to for a reason—they also come with their own host of problems and can do your nails more harm than good in the long run (think brittleness, peeling, splitting, and breakage).
+Though pure acetone solutions and nail thinners are effective—they're a salon go-to for a reason—they also come with their own host of problems and might do your nails more harm than good in the long run (think brittleness, peeling, splitting, and breakage).
 To prevent polish from clumping in the first place, Côte Salon's Mary Lennon, tells us that the main trick is to always store nail polish in a cool, dark place that maintains a consistent temperature.
 You can even try the refrigerator if you live in a perpetually warm and humid climate.

 According to Sarah Gibson Tuttle, founder of Olive & June, products like nail thinners can help lengthen the longevity of your favorite polishes.
-Eventually, however, you'll have to make peace with your goodbye and just say sayonara.
+Eventually, however, you'll have to make peace with your goodbye and toss the lacquer.